**Edited and revised 2/12/2021

 One of the ways we can help manage and prevent our feelings of isolation, alienation and exclusion is by making small talk with those around us.

 Before I continue, I do want to take a moment and mention the importance of making time.
-By taking time to notice and be curious about these two women and by those women taking the time to share a moment while they waited for the train, we all benefitted – even if it was only for a few minutes.
+By taking time to notice and be curious about these two women and by those women taking the time to share a moment while they waited for the train, we all benefited – even if it was only for a few minutes.

-I learned something valuable about human interaction, and they gained something valuable by creating warm connections wherever they went.
+I learned something valuable about human interaction and they gained something valuable by creating warm connections wherever they went.
 Those two women rarely felt lonely, because of how they chose to see the world, how they made the effort to extend themselves to be open to connection, and as it turned out, had learned to take great pleasure in helping others pass the time!

 When we feel safe and secure within our social connections, we can move along free of biases and unwarranted expectations.
 Relaxed and attentive, we can be in sync with the movement of others.
 With no expectations that we’ll be excluded, our defensive, fight or flight mechanisms are not on red alert.
 Free from all that distraction, we are able to detect more reliably whether any budding connection is promising.
 Living more calmly in the moment, we can make better choices.(Ibid. pg.
 223)

 If you feel that you want to take your habits of connection and communication to the next level, you can click here to Learn more about High Performance Coaching.
 The next round of coaching is open.
-As a gift for applying for a free strategy session, I will give you my 52 Weeks of Vision Digital Journal for FREE! – 52 prompts that help you to learn more about your strengths, more about what you want, and guidance on how you will make the vision of your extraordinary life a reality.
+As a gift for applying for a free strategy session, I will give you my 52 Weeks of Vision Digital Journal for FREE! – 52 prompts that help you to learn more about your strengths, more about what you want out of life, and guidance on how you will make the vision of your extraordinary life a reality.
 It’s my thank you to you for being willing to take that next step.

 If this style of coaching speaks to you, then I want to encourage you to apply.
 The transformation began in my life when I discovered how coaching could help me to create an extraordinary life.